 These activities are performed in both ways, individually and as a team.

 CPR training does not take much time and equips you with everything you need to save someone’s life.
-But before you decide to sign up for a course, think about your objectives, how much time you can give, where you can use the learned skills, and then decide on a course that suits you best.
+But before you sign up for a course, think about your objectives, how much time you can give, where you can use the learned skills, and then decide on a course that suits you best.